percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 ## Release highlights

-We've taken a step forward in enhancing Percona Everest's point-in-time (PITR) capabilities to include PostgreSQL databases.
+We've taken a step forward in enhancing Percona Everest's point-in-time (PITR) capabilities for PostgreSQL, MySQL as well as MongoDB databases.

-You can now restore PostgreSQL databases to specific points in time within the same cluster as well as a new cluster.
-This gives you more control over your PostgreSQL environments and more options for data recovery.
+You can now restore your databases to specific points in time within the same cluster as well as a new cluster.
+This gives you more control over your database environments and more options for data recovery.

 ## New features and improvements